thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Goodbye World.md

 Or 1776, when an old order was overthrown and some people started something new.

-Or around the years 30, almost 2000 years ago, when something similar began in Rome.
+Or around the year 30, almost 2000 years ago, when something similar began in Rome.

 History doesn't repeat but it rhymes.

+In all places and all times.

 Whether or not we believe in an invisible man in the sky, these books show up each time an empire needs to die.